General meaning

 A clear decision confronts solid professional inertia.

-In the professional field, this combination speaks of a dismissal, a contract termination, a sudden change in direction, or a cessation of activity that encounters a heavy structure.
-A rigid hierarchy, a complex administrative framework, or very slow procedures prevent the cut from having the expected effect.
+In the professional realm, this combination refers to a dismissal, a contract termination, a sudden change in direction, or a cessation of activity that encounters a heavy structure.
+A rigid hierarchy, a complex administrative framework, or very slow procedures prevent the cut from having the anticipated effect.
 There is an attempt to act quickly, but the environment does not keep pace.
-Tension arises between those who want to act immediately and those who defend the status quo or non-negotiable deadlines.
+Tension arises between those who wish to act immediately and those who defend the status quo or non-negotiable deadlines.

 Money and material security